Fornite winner Bugha doesn't even make the top 10, while Dota 2 dominates all

 Given the fact that Dota 2 contributes the most towards esports tournaments, it is no surprise that all of them are Dota 2 Players.
 The same trend continues down the list; however, at number 12 is Bugha – a Fortnite Player.

 Kyle "Bugha" Giersdorf is an American player who currently plays for Sentinels.
 He is the youngest player in the top 25 most earning gamers.
 At only 16 he has managed to achieve such a feat by subduing his opponents in the Fortnite Solo World Cup earning himself $3,000,000.

-One honorable mention must be made, and it is of none other than Tyler Blevins (Ninja).
-One of the most popular Fortnite Streamers, who has amassed a huge following and despite having low tournament earnings has earned himself a net worth of $15 Million through sponsorships and partnerships.
+One honourable mention must be made, and it is none other than Tyler Blevins (Ninja).
+One of the most popular Fortnite Streamers, who has amassed a huge following and, despite having low Tournament earnings, has earned himself a net worth of $15 Million through sponsorships and partnerships.

 To conclude, it is worth noting that most of the players are young and still have a great path ahead of them.
 If the esports industry continues to grow, these players will find themselves with more earnings, as well as the players who are further down the list have a chance of coming up the list suddenly when provided with the opportunity; as in the case of Bugha.